domvm/domvm/README.md

 There are a couple config options:

+- `domvm.DEVMODE.mutations = false` will disable DOM mutation logging.
-- `domvm.DEVMODE.enabled = false` will disable all warnings.
+- `domvm.DEVMODE.warnings = false` will disable all warnings.
 - `domvm.DEVMODE.verbose = false` will suppress the explanations, but still leave the error names & object info.
 - `domvm.DEVMODE.UNKEYED_INPUT = false` will disable only these warnings.
 The full list can be found in [devmode.js](/src/view/addons/devmode.js).